Delays in Spiking Neural Networks: A State Space Model Approach: Results

 In this section we investigate the impact of using various delay parameter settings for $\Abfsnnshift$.
 In particular, we explore $\Abfsnnshift=$ Ones, Linear Decay, Exponential Decay, and $\Abfsnnshift\sim$ Uniform, see Section \ref{sec:delays_matrix_structure} for more details of the setting.
 Table \ref{tab:varying_nb_delays} provides the associated results.

-We do not observe a consistent trend that holds in all values of $\Nstateshift$ and in all neuron types.
-Most of the accuracy values are within the standard deviation of each other.
-The remaining differences appear to be model-specific.
-For instance, considering the average performance of the adLIF neuron, the best configuration for a non-trainable $\Abfsnnshift$ is the Uniform setting, whereas for a trainable $\Abfsnnshift$, the Exponential Decay initialization yields the highest accuracy.
+No consistent trend for delay weight parametrization is observed across all $\Nstateshift$ values and neuron types, with most accuracy values falling within one standard deviation of each other and remaining differences appearing model-specific.
+For instance, the adLIF neuron achieves its best non-trainable $\Abfsnnshift$ performance with the Uniform setting, while the Exponential Decay initialization yields the highest accuracy in the trainable case.